 We have been supporting the flagship Social Enterprise Summit since 2009, and have partnered with the Hong Kong Council of Social Service for the HKCSS-HSBC Social Enterprise Business Centre since 2008, providing help to more than 400 organisations in Hong Kong.

-Established in 1993, in 2015, the HSBC Volunteer team comprised of 3,500 staff who volunteered 85,000 hours to community initiatives to help young people, single-parent families, ethnic minorities, elderly people, patients and people with disabilities in Hong Kong.
+In 2015, the HSBC Volunteer team comprised of 3,500 staff who volunteered 85,000 hours of their time to community initiatives.